 I also encourage people to have empathy for those going through tough times.
 Food insecurity can be a very stressful experience, and it's natural for those facing it to feel overwhelmed and helpless.
 By showing empathy, we can help those struggling to feel less alone.
 CAA

 To learn more about the work Feed Niagara is doing to stop hunger in our community, visit feedniagara.ca.

-Peter Van Hezewyk, President and CEO CAA Niagara and Jon Braithwaite, Chief Executive Officer.
-The Hope Centre.
+Peter Van Hezewyk (right), President and CEO, CAA Niagara, and Jon Braithwaite, CEO, The Hope Centre.